HackerHansen/1v1.YEET-v1/README.md

 ### Current Status: Working (last checked September 3rd, 2020)

 ### Note: This has only been tested on Windows 10 64-bit but may work on other versions of Windows, and possibly Mac as well.
 This has also only been tested on Firefox.
+Also, having Badlion Client installed will cause Cheat Engine to not work.

 ## INSTRUCTIONS: